EddieJ03/cse15l-lab-reports/lab-report-5-week-10.md

 To find this difference I used the `diff` command on the two `results.txt` files generated from separate running of the bash `for` loop for my `MarkdownParse.java` implementation and the one in the other repository.

-For this test my implementation is incorrect.
+For this test my implementation is correct.

 Here is my implementation output: <img src="./images/mymarkdownfile14.png" alt="mysnippet1" width="1500px"/>